poshsvn/poshsvn/docs/Invoke-SvnList.md

 ```

 ### -Url
-Specifies the Url of repository to list.
+Specifies the Url of the directory to list.

 ```yaml
 Type: Uri[]